 The next morning, I ran my lines for an audition but took frequent breaks to check my phone.
 By the end of the day, there were no new emails from Dorit.
 At the audition I was distracted by my memory of the breast and had trouble being a pilot in World War II.

 The morning after that, there was still no email.
 I paced the basement for half an hour, twisting my hands.
 Finally I wrote Dorit, “It’s not a big deal, just surprised.
 How are you?”
 I decided it was unnecessary to tell Agnes.
 It was a moral issue, because Dorit sounded depressed.

 That evening, there was still no response.
-When Agnes offered to bring Brazilian takeout, I said I was engrossed in a book about theatre.
+When Agnes offered to bring Brazilian takeout, I said I was engrossed in a book about theater.
 I wanted to be able to check my phone in private, in case Dorit replied.

 When the sun came up, I checked my phone before I got out of bed.
 Nothing from Dorit, nothing from the director of the play.
 I went outside and sat in the rusted lawn chair and, despite the glare on my laptop, priced ropes and stools on Amazon.

 For lunch, I ate two sandwiches.
 I had just opened a paper bag of cookies when my phone sounded.

 - Dear Caleb,

 I am writing to offer my heartfelt apologies for my inappropriate and inexcusable emails.
 The communications I made to you, while in the case of the photograph accidental, resulted from a lapse in impulse control for which I take full responsibility and for which I have now sought counseling.
 I do not ask for personal forgiveness, only that you please let me know if you would like me to make reasonable compensation for my actions, such as community service, charitable giving, or participation in therapy.